juijs/vue-graph/README.md

 ```
 In the following code, the chart is prefixed with 'graph-' for each type.
 The widget can be added as a child node of the chart, unlike a chart, was named without a prefix.

-The vue-graph can create a variety of screens with a combination of charts and widgets.
+The vue-graph is a combination of a chart and a widget.
 This is a very flexible and scalable structure.
 ```js
 var vm = new Vue({
     el: "#app",